 The Highlands Conference has moved all worship to online.
 You can stream it live on Sundays at 10am our Facebook Page or watch it on the Highlands ConferenceYouTube.

-If you find yourself in need of help or support during this time of physical distance, please reach out to neighbors, congregation members, and Pastor Colleen for assistance as possible.
+If you find yourself in other need of help or support during this time of physical distance, please reach out to neighbors, congregation members, and Pastor Colleen for assistance as possible.

 Communication in this time of distance is key.
 Please stay attentive to your email for updates and other information as well as helping pass information along to others via phone so that we can all stay connected.